mesosphere/dcos-kafka-service/README.md

 2. Verify that you no longer see it in the DCOS web interface.

-3. If you are using the enterprise edition, create an JSON options file with your latest configuration and set your plan strategy to “STAGE”
+3. If you are using the enterprise edition, create an JSON options file with your latest configuration and set your plan strategy to "STAGE"

 ``` json
 {